-- The verbal call is in the down position.
+- ✓ The verbal call is in the down position.
 The signal is in the up position.
-The signal should be immediately after the verbal call. - Use a strong hammer it may be up and into a hammer or slightly forward into a hammer.
-Angles must be 90-degrees.
+The signal should be immediately after the verbal call. - ✓ Use a strong hammer it may be up and into a hammer or slightly forward into a hammer.
+Angles must be 80 90 degrees.
 Hold it long enough to show conviction.
-Do not move the feet until the conclusion on the hammer. - A called third strike must have a strong "sell" signal. - A swinging third strike is a slightly delayed, routine not causal signal. - Be aggressive; call borderline pitches strikes.
+Do not move the feet until the conclusion on the hammer. - ✓ A called third strike should be a soft verbal and signal - ✓ A swinging third strike is a slightly delayed, routine not casual signal. - ✓ Be aggressive; call borderline pitches strikes.